pomerium/pomerium-helm/charts/pomerium/README.md

 If you wish to provide your own signing key in secret, you should:

 1. turn `config.generateSigningKey` to `false`
-2. specify `config.existingsigningKeySecret` with secret's name
+2. specify `config.existingSigningKeySecret` with secret's name

 ## Kubernetes API Proxy